11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 #1: Just do something

-At first, any practice is good practice.
-Any minute spent with fingers on strings is time well spent.
+When first getting started on classical guitar, online or in lessons, any practice is good practice.
+Any minute spent with fingers on our nylon strings is time well spent.

 Yes, we will form bad habits at first.
 And later we’ll have to work to fix them.
 But that’s the way it is.
 Like childhood, none of us get out unscathed.
 We will make messes and have to clean them up later.
 The goal is to keep playing long enough to want to.